ShareX/sharex.github.io/docs/custom-uploader.md

 * XML (application/xml)
 * Binary

-Most of the time, if the API request method is `GET`, then `No body` will be used with parameters.
-If the request method is `POST`, then `Form data (multipart/form-data)` is used.
-This is not always the case, so you must check the API documentation to make sure what the request expects.
+Most of the time, `No body` is used with parameters when the API request method is `GET`.
+When the request method is `POST`, `Form data (multipart/form-data)` is commonly used.
+This is not always the case, so check the API documentation to determine what the request expects.

 ## Body arguments